 How to support a healthy immune system

-Eating a variety of healthy foods packed with immune-enhancing nutrients is one important step you can take.
+Eating a variety of healthy foods packed with nutrients is one important step you can take.
 The following nutrients have been shown to be particularly beneficial in supporting a healthy immune system:

 Protein: is part of the body's defense mechanism, and plays a key role in regulating the body’s immune response.
 Include a variety of protein foods in the diet including lean meat, poultry, seafood, eggs, beans and pulses, unsalted nuts and seeds.